mhtvsSFrpHdE/WaterBottle-MinecraftServer-Spec/README.md

 [2] Offline server won't display skin from MOJANG by default even if gamer own valid license.
 The plugin used to display gamer's skin.

-[3] Plugin used to optimize performance if needed.
+[3] Plugin used to profile performance if needed.

 [4] Plugin used to replace railway travel program, reduce many labor costs and material costs.
 Perhaps space, too.
 You're still able to build your own railway if you want.

 [5] Plugin used to manage plugin and server admin permissions.

-[6] A reference plugin required by another plugin.